Frequently Asked Questions

 The result is that coffee is a driver of deforestation in the tropics.
 Recent research from WWF ranks coffee as number 6 on the list of leading causes of deforestation.
 But, good to realize: the problem differs much per region.
 In some area’s expanding or moving coffee plantations can even contribute to biodiversity.

-Not all coffee causes deforestation.
-The nice small holder agroforestry arabica coffee you might buy at a local craft roaster doing direct trade and paying fare prices is not the problem.
+Not all coffee causes large scale deforestation.
+The nice small holder agroforestry arabica coffee you might buy at a local craft roaster doing direct trade and paying fare prices is not the big problem.
 The problem is a global increasing demand for coffee.
 That leads – seen on a global scale – to expanding coffee plantations.
 This expansion goes often, but not always, at the expense of rainforest.
 Good to realize: the problem differs much per region.
-In some area’s expanding or moving coffee plantations can even contribute to biodiversity.
+In some area’s expanding or moving coffee plantations might even contribute to biodiversity.
 Areas where cattle grazing areas are converted to agroforestry coffee plantations for example.
 On the other hand, agroforestry efforts cannot replace the lost natural forests and their ecosystem services.

 There is such good demand for coffee that existing coffee growers will be able to continue their work.
 We only try to combat deforestation by limiting (a bit) the need of further expansion of land used for coffee growing.
 Less demand for coffee limits the role coffee will play as a driver of deforestation.

-In addition to the fact that the ingredients used for our Coffee Free Coffee don't contribute to deforestation, the so-called footprint of the bean-free coffee is also less harmful to the environment regular coffee is.
+In addition to the fact that the ingredients used for our Coffee Free Coffee don't contribute to deforestation, the so-called footprint of our coffee is also less harmful to the environment than regular coffee.

-A first Life Cycle Assesment was conducted, showing that Northern Wonder coffee has a much lower carbon footprint and scores a lot more environmentally friendly on aspects such as water- and land use.
+A first Life Cycle Assesment was conducted, showing that Northern Wonder coffee has a much lower carbon footprint and scores significantly more environmentally friendly on aspects such as water- and land use and global warming potential.

 We are not raising at the moment.
 If you like to express your interst for future rounds, please contact our CFO Bas.

 Yes, we do.
 We are currently look for a marketing sales lead.
 Please contact David to learn more about the job.